-NUMBERING OF COURSES

-The first digit in the course number indicates the department in which the course is offered, e.g., courses in the 100s are in the Department of Semitics and Old Testament Studies, courses in the 200s are in the Department of New Testament Literature and Exegesis, etc. The remaining digits indicate distinctions between required and elective courses and between Th.M. (and S.T.M.) and Th.D. programs.
-For example, courses numbered from 101-109 are required Old Testament courses in the Th.M. (and S.T.M.) program, courses numbered from 110-149 are elective Old Testament courses in the Th.M. (and S.T.M) program, and those numbered 150 and above are Old Testament courses open only to doctoral students.
+NUMBERING OF COURSES The first digit in the course numbers indicates the department in which the course is offered, e.g., courses in the 100s are in the Department of Semitics and Old Testament Studies, courses in the 200s are in the Department of New Testament Literature and Exegesis, etc. The remaining digits indicate distinctions between required and elective courses and between Th.M. (and S.T.M.) and Th.D. programs.
+For example, courses numbered from 101-109 are required Old Testament courses in the Th.M. (and S.T.M.) program, courses numbered from 110-149 are elective Old Testament courses in the Th.M. (and S.T.M.) program, and those numbered 150 and above are Old Testament courses open only to doctoral students.
 Courses in the 900s are interdepartmental courses.

-Courses with hyphenated numbers (e.g., 101-102) do not carry credit for a single semester; those with course numbers separated by a comma (e.g., 215, 216) carry credit for either semester.
+Courses with hyphenated numbers (e.g., 101-102) do not carry credit for a single semester; those with course numbers separated by a comma (e.g., 153, 154) carry credit for either semester.

-Two-digit course numbers preceded by FE designate Field Education courses.

 Two-digit course numbers followed by a letter designate courses designed exclusively for the Master of Arts in Biblical Studies program.
-For example, 31E indicates an elective Bible Exposition course.
-Some electives in the Th.M. program are also open to M.A.B.S. students; these are designated in the annual Summer School catalog.
+For example, 61E indicates an elective Pastoral Ministries course.
+Most electives in the Th.M. program are also open to M.A.B.S. students.